6 Benefits of Tapioca & Tapioca Nutrition Facts

 So what is tapioca and how can the body benefit from its versatile use and intake?

 What Is Tapioca?

-Tapioca comes from the cassava plant, which is a tuberous plant similar to a potato and native to South America.
-The useful part of the plant is its root, in which the tapioca starch is extracted.
+Tapioca is made from cassava, which is a tuberous plant similar to a potato and native to South America.
+Tapioca is extracted from the cassava root and known as tapioca starch.